 NDSU Guidelines

-3.1 NDSU employees authorized by their respective department or unit can make a single non-repetitive purchase of a good or service in the amount of $5,000.00 or less.
-Purchases of $5,000.01 and above shall be processed through the NDSU Purchasing Department.
+4.1 NDSU employees authorized by their respective department or unit can make a single non-repetitive purchase of a good or service in the amount of $10000.00 or less.
+Purchases of $10,000.01 and above shall be processed through the NDSU Purchasing Department.

+4.2 With the exception of direct purchases as defined in 5 of this policy, the following procurement requirements apply to commodities and services.
+In accordance with N.D.C.C.§54-44.4-11(3), procurement requirements may not be artificially divided as to constitute a lesser purchase under these requirements.

+Purchases of $10,000.01 and above shall be processed through NDSU Purchasing Department.